HPV - Human Powered Vehicles

 Junior Development Sports - NetSetGo, In 2 Cricket, Auskick

 Junior Development Sports are a great way for junior primary students to engage in team sports.
-St Martins Lutheran College hosts the following development programs throughout the year:
+St Martins hosts many development programs throughout the year, including Auskick, NetSetGO, Junior Blasters program, etc. The students are given the opportunity develop their team working ability and hand eye coordination, all while being outdoors and making new friends.